 Identification of the error / oversight and time conditions

 - if the applicant becomes aware of his mistake and requests a correction within a 2 months after the deposit (R56 (2) EPC), or

 - if the EPO is aware of the plaintiff's error (but nothing is guaranteed R56 (1) EPC) and that the latter then requests the correction less 2 months after receiving the notification from the EPO (R55 EPC, total forgetfulness or R56 (2) EPC partial forgetting of the description).

-1) Correction of an omission (page, part, element) of the description and drawings
+Correction of an oversight (page, part, element) of the description and the drawings